 Planet I (Hell).
 During the exploration of this system, two Federation instrument packages were dropped onto this planet's surface.
 Both are detectable from space but have corroded to an extent which makes accurate identification difficult.
 They can be beamed aboard but nothing significant will be learned.
-The planet's intense heat, cor-rosive atmosphere, and high pressure are far beyond the specifica-tions of normal life support equipment.
+The planet's intense heat, corrosive atmosphere, and high pressure are far beyond the specifications of normal life support equipment.
 If anyone beams down to this planet their equipment will start to malfunction in 5+1D6 minutes, failing and killing the wearer approximately 30 seconds later; anyone without life support will die instantly.
 Since this planet is close to the triple suns, all Transporter operations are made with a +25% penalty.
-Transporter will 'scramble' and kill the person being beamed.
+If the first roll fails nothing will happen, and it will take 3D10 seconds to re-energise the Transporter.
+If a second roll fails the Transporter will 'scramble' and kill the person being beamed.

 Planet II (High Sierra).
 The colonists will extend a normally cool Vul-can welcome to visitors.
-The climate of this world means that mirages, sandstorms, and other dangerous weather conditions are likely sandstorms, and other dangerous weather conditions are likely.
+The climate of this world means that mirages, sandstorms, and other dangerous weather conditions are likely Sandstorms, and other dangerous weather conditions are likely.
 Characters who insist on exploring without local guides should be exposed to these conditions.
 There are no native life forms, but the colonists have imported a few familiar species.
 Many of the local homes have Sehlats as pets.
 There are a few Le-Matya roaming in the deserts, but explorers would have to be very unlucky to meet them.
 If a Vulcan crew member (or a crew member who has visited Vulcan)